gitryder/danwrites/src/posts/the-real-epidemic.md

 templateEngineOverride: njk,md
 ---

+{% callout "🙏", "Before we proceed I just want to say that I'm not a psychologist.
+What I've shared is only my personal experience.
+Thanks, let's go." %}

 Did you know that there is a disease, perhaps, even deadlier than the Coronavirus?
 It's called 'Unreasonable Comparison'.
 This disease causes you to compare yourself to others baselessly and conjecture that you are good for